Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Customized Algorithms for Precoder Design

-The above observations leads to a natural two-layer algorithm: {\it i)} the outer layer updates $\bE_{i_k}(t)$, $\bU_{i_k}(t)$, $c_{i_k}(t)$, $\bJ^k(t)$ and $\bS^k(t)$; {\it ii)} the inner layer updates each $\bV^k$ by a BCD algorithm with blocks given by $\{\bV^{q_k}\}_{q_k\in\cQ_k}$.
-See Table \ref{tableVIBC} for the detailed description.
+The above observation leads to a natural two-layer algorithm: {\it i)} the outer layer updates $\bE_{i_k}(t)$, $\bU_{i_k}(t)$, $c_{i_k}(t)$, $\bJ^k(t)$ and $\bS^k(t)$; {\it ii)} the inner layer updates each $\bV^k$ by a BCD algorithm with blocks given by $\{\bV^{q_k}\}_{q_k\in\cQ_k}$.
+See Table \ref{tableVIBC} for the detailed description. {Note that in the table $\beta>0$ is some proximal parameter introduced to regularize the iterates}.
 Once again the convergence of the algorithm is a direct consequence of Theorem \ref{thmGeneralConvergence}.

-The key question here is whether it is necessary to solve the inner problem \eqref{problemVIBC-SUB} {\it exactly} before we can update the outer layer.
-There are several drawbacks with this approach, which we list below: \begin{enumerate} \item It is usually difficult to check whether the inner iteration has indeed reached the optimality;
+The key question here is whether in Step S4) one needs to solve the inner problem \eqref{problemVIBC-SUB} {\it exactly} before we can update the outer layer.
+There are several drawbacks with this approach: \begin{enumerate} \item It is usually difficult to check whether the inner iteration has indeed reached the optimality;

 \item Before reaching the optimality for the subproblem \eqref{problemVIBC-SUB}, the marginal benefit of the precoder updates in the inner iteration decreases as the iteration progresses.
-This effect is manifested in particular in the first few outer iterations, in which even the inner problem is solved exactly, the precoders obtained are still far away from the optimal ones. \end{enumerate}
+This effect is manifested at the first few outer iterations, in which even the inner problem is solved exactly, the precoders obtained are still far away from the optimal ones. \end{enumerate}

-Somewhat surprisingly, by utilizing the In-SCA algorithm, a single inner BCD iteration is sufficient to guarantee the convergence of the overall algorithm.
+Surprisingly, by utilizing the In-SCA algorithm, a {\it single} inner BCD iteration is sufficient to guarantee the convergence of the overall algorithm.
 The benefit of such {\it inexact} algorithm is quite obvious from our preceding discussion.
 It allows one to solve the subproblems approximately at the beginning, and more accurately later as the iteration progresses.
-To be more specific, all the steps of the resulting algorithm will be the same as before, except for Step S4), where the inexact algorithm only requires that each block is picked at least once; see Table \ref{tableVIBC2} for detailed description.
+To be more specific, all the steps of the resulting algorithm will be the same as before, except for Step S4), where the inexact algorithm only requires each block be picked at least once; see Table \ref{tableVIBC2}. {It can be verified that the overall per-iteration complexity is given by (assuming $d=N$) }

-{Next we show the convergence of the above inexact algorithm, by appealing to Theorem \ref{thmGeneralConvergence}. \begin{coro} {\it Suppose $\beta^k>0$ for all $k$.
-Then the inexact algorithm given in Table \ref{tableVIBC2} is a special case of the In-SCA algorithm, hence it converges to a stationary solution of problem \eqref{problemSyS} with intra-cell ComP and inter-cell CB. } \end{coro} \begin{proof} We will focus on the slightly special case that each coordinate $m_k\in\cQ_k$ is updated precisely once in Step 3.
-The general case in which each coordinate $m_k\in\cQ_k$ is updated {\it at least} once is a straightforward extension.

-We only need to verify that the two conditions specified in the In-SCA algorithm are satisfied.
-To this end, define the following short-handed notation